 - We scrum.
 We work undisturbed on one project in cycles of three weeks.
 In addition, we always rotate one designated developer who solves bugs and is on standby for support questions.
 This means the other developers do not have to worry about this.

 - Our senior developers work six hours per day on a project.
 They are on standby for questions for the remaining two hours.
 This automatically creates natural "disturbance moments".

 - We plan meetings around natural "disturbance moments".
-We believe that the best time for meetings are before or after lunch.
-Obviously, we try to limit meetings as much as possible.
-We limit ourselves to a sprint planning and retrospective.
+We believe that the best time for meetings is before or after lunch.
+We try to limit meetings as much as possible.
+We limit ourselves to a sprint, planning, and retrospective.

-- We have noise cancelling headphones.
+- We have noise-canceling headphones.
 No surrounding noise.
 Just you and your task.

 - We use traffic lights.
 Everyone has a small traffic light on their desk.
 Green means you are available for questions.
 Red means that you may not be disturbed.
 Our policy is that the red light will continuously burn for a maximum of 45 minutes.

-- We use noise cancelling cubicles.
-These are reserved for our Support Owls.
-Anna, Brian, Sharda, and Eléonore give demos in these cubicles.
+- We use noise-canceling cubicles.
+These are reserved for our Support Owls, who give demos in the cubicles.
 This way we prevent other people from getting distracted by their phone calls.

 - We regularly snooze our internal chat program.
 We use Slack.
 Everyone is free to snooze his/her notifications.
 No hard feelings.

 But of course we are not perfect.
 There are days that we fail, or that our concentration is just lower, and we chat a bit more than intended.
 However, we are always looking for possibilities to optimize our working environment.
 Maybe we will experiment with a silent hour?
 Or, an email-free Monday?
 Or, maybe a challenge to get rid of our telephone addiction.
 In any case, there is a lot to gain in terms of the office layout, but that is a work in progress.

 We continuously provide a higher quality.